sgsbucket/animan-doc/docs/animan/show.md

 - Page: Show
 - Tab: Stats
 :::
-This page displays an overview of the progress of all Episode of a Show.
+Clicking on the "Stats" tab on a Show's page will display an overview of the progress of all Episodes of the Show.

 <Screenshot image="/screenshot/show_stats.png">
 </Screenshot>